ocp-workshop-wf/bootcamp/module5/README.md

         Replicas:       3 current / 3 desired
     .....
     ```
-- How to create a HPA:  "Explain more about CPU "
+- How to create a HPA:  "Explain more about CPU add some files to run to demonstrate the HPA"

 ```bash
   oc autoscale dc/hello-world \